skip to Main Content

 Vertigo refers to the actual feeling that your surroundings are spinning or moving when they aren’t.
 Dizziness, on the other hand, is a broad term to describe the feeling of being light-headed and losing your balance.

-Vertigo differs from dizziness because it’s caused by an issue in your central nervous system or a problem with your inner ear.
-Since your central nervous system is a pretty broad term, it’s good to understand the conditions that may cause you to have episodes of vertigo.
-Some of these causes include:
+Vertigo and dementia are different because it’s caused by an issue in your central nervous system or a problem with your inner ear.
+Since your central nervous system is a pretty broad term, it’s good to understand the conditions that may cause you to have episodes of vertigo and the causes of vertigo in the elderly.
+Some of these include:

 If none of these issues are the cause of your vertigo, it’s most likely due to problems within your ear that are disrupting your balance.
 Meniere’s disease and benign paroxysmal positional vertigo are inner ear conditions that can cause you to experience vertigo episodes due to the disruption in your centers for balance.